 Layers of solid linen make this moody bedroom the loveliest place to unwind.

 With a hanging mobile, architectural furniture, and a hide rug, this Spanish living room already has a lot going on.
-Primary pops of color add intrigue without being overbearing.
+Primary pops of colour add intrigue without being overbearing.

 When you're working with luxe fabric like silk, sometimes you should just keep it simple and let the material speak for itself.